 ISAD(G) is the international standard for archival cataloguing produced by the International Council on Archives.
-Cataloguing according to ISAD(G) ensures your catalogue will adhere to industry best practice and can allow for archive catalogues to be more widely shared and utilised by following a uniform approach to description.
+Cataloguing according to ISAD(G) ensures your catalogue will adhere to industry best practice and can be more widely shared and utilised by following a uniform approach to description.

 These resources below give an overview of ISAD(G) and how you can use the standard to construct an archival catalogue.

 Different archives can have slightly different cataloguing needs due to differing record types:

 The Group for Literary Archives and Manuscripts (GLAM) have developed guidance for cataloguing literary archives and manuscripts.

 Many people who are not professional archivists create archive catalogues, particularly within community archives.
 The Community Archives and Heritage Group have developed guidance for those who look after small heritage projects and community archives to catalogue their collections to a level consistent with professional standards.